theqquach/SmartMuseMusicLibraryProject/README.md

 ## Attribution:
 - UI draws from TellerApp's UI implementation.
 - Data persistence draws from JSONSerialization's persistence implementation.
+- GUI created with various online resources such as javatpoint.com and YouTuber Alex Lee.

-# Instructions for Grader: //TODO & TEST GUI OVERALL (CHECK ALL BUTTONS)
+# Instructions for Grader:
-- You can generate the first required action related to adding Xs to a Y by...
-- You can generate the second required action related to adding Xs to a Y by...
+- Create a song and playlist with the "Add a new song to library" and "New playlist" buttons.
+You can then add a song to a playlist by selecting the "Add a song to a playlist" button.
+- You can remove songs from playlists with the "Remove song from playlist" button.
+- You can view all song by pressing the "View all songs in library" button.
+Or you can view songs in a specific playlist by pressing "View songs in a playlist" and inputting the desired playlist to view.
-- You can locate my visual component by...
+- You can view playlist names with the "View all playlists" button.
+- My visual component is located at the bottom of the main menu of the library.
-- You can save the state of my application by...
+- You can save the state of my application by hitting the save button.
-- You can reload the state of my application by...
+- You can reload the state of my application by hitting the load button.